gypsydave5/gypsydave5.github.io/_posts/2016-08-09-the-c-programming-language-part-one-hello-world.md

 ---
 layout: post
-title: "The C Programming Language Part One: hello, world"
+title: "Learning the C Programming Language<br><h2>Part 1: <i>hello, world</i></h2>"
 date: 2016-05-26 22:35:20
 tags:
     - C
     - Languages
     - Learning
-published: false
+published: true
 ---

 I've started to learn C. There's a number of reasons for this.
 First, it was the 'proper' programming language when I was a kid.
-Second, I've been learning quite a bit of Go recently, and just about every other page on the excellent Go Blog has a sentence that starts with "In C...".
+Second, I've been learning quite a bit of Go recently, and just about every other page on the excellent [Go Blog] has a sentence that starts with "In C&hellip;".[^1]

-Third, I've started a course on [Data Structures and Algorithms] on [Coursera], inspired by the ever-inspirational [Denise Yu].
-The course only accepts submissions in four languages: Python, Java, C++ and C.[^1] Going through that list my mind went "Basically Ruby with _bleaugh_ indentation, _bleaugh_ Java _bleaugh_, sounds really hard, sounds hard."
-So I went with 'sounds hard' - and I'm really glad I did.
+Third, I've started a course on [Data Structures and Algorithms][DS&A] on [Coursera], inspired by the ever-inspirational [Denise Yu].
+The course only accepts submissions in four languages: Python, Java, C++ and C.[^2] Going through that list my mind went "Basically Ruby with _bleaugh_ indentation, _bleaugh_ Java _bleaugh_, sounds _really_ hard, sounds hard."
+So I went with 'sounds hard'.

-I thought I'd try and capture my process of learning C from a Ruby/JavaScript background as it might be useful to others in a similar position - people with no CS background but who do know how to program.
-I'll be approaching this in a series of posts, most of which will be following [a presentation I gave on C][presentation].[^2]
+I thought I'd try and capture my process of learning C as it might be useful to others in a similar position - i.e. no computer science background but know how to program in Ruby and JavaScript.
+I'll be approaching this in a series of posts, most of which will be following the loose structure of [a presentation I gave on C][presentation].[^3]

 ## Background

-C was invented by Dennis Richie at Bell labs in the 1970s in order to wrte UNIX.[^3] He needed a language that provided sufficient abstraction to be able to write a program quickly and efficiently, while at the same time being able to communicate directly with the computer's memory addresses to allow a programmer to perform low level optimizations.
+C was invented by Dennis Richie at Bell labs in the 1970s in order to wrte UNIX.[^4] He needed a language that provided sufficient abstraction to be able to write a program quickly and efficiently, while at the same time being able to communicate directly with the computer's memory addresses to allow a programmer to perform low level optimizations.
 It has been a remarkably popular language,